fotock/Developing-iOS-8-Apps-with-Swift/Lecture11.md

-  Autoreverse                // play animation forwards, then backwards OverrideInheritedDuration  // if not set, use duration of any in-progress animation OverrideInheritedCurve     // if not set, use curve (e.g. ease-in/out) of in-progress animation AllowAnimatedContent       // if not set, just interpolate between current and end “bits” CurveEaseInEaseOut         // slower at the beginning, normal throughout, then slow at end CurveEaseIn                // slower at the beginning, but then constant through the rest CurveLinear                // same speed throughout
+  Autoreverse                // play animation forwards, then backwards OverrideInheritedDuration  // if not set, use duration of any in-progress animation OverrideInheritedCurve     // if not set, use curve (e.g. ease-in/out) of in-progress animation AllowAnimatedContent       // if not set, just interpolate between current and end "bits" CurveEaseInEaseOut         // slower at the beginning, normal throughout, then slow at end CurveEaseIn                // slower at the beginning, but then constant through the rest CurveLinear                // same speed throughout